chrusty/devops-manifesto/Cassandra/Exercises/Distributed-counters.md

 ```

 #### Create a "hit-counter" table
-This CQL statement will create a new table called "hit_counter", holding access tokens which expire after 60s using a default TTL for the table.
+This CQL statement will create a new table called "hit_counter", holding a list of hits for imaginary WWW requests.
 ```
 CREATE TABLE examples.hit_counter (
   web_site varchar,